Royce A. Singleton, Jr.

 Autobiographical Sketch

 During my last decade at the College, students enrolled in my methods class conducted a survey of the Holy Cross student body as a class project.
-A Web site summarizes the findings from each of 11 different surveys, on topics ranging from voluntarism to politics to religious beliefs and practices.
-I encourage students, faculty, and anyone else interested in learning about Holy Cross students to visit the Web site (http://college.holycross.edu/faculty/rsinglet/survey.htm).
+A website summarizes the findings from each of 11 different surveys, on topics ranging from voluntarism to politics to religious beliefs and practices.
+I encourage students, faculty, and anyone else interested in learning about Holy Cross students in the first decade of this century to visit the website (http://college.holycross.edu/faculty/rsinglet/survey.htm).
 You also can learn more about this project from an article that appeared in Teaching Sociology (Volume 35, January 2007, pp. 48-61).
+The Selected Publications below lists several other articles that drew upon data from these surveys.

 Selected Publications

-with Jonathan H. Turner and David M. Musick, Oppression: A Sociohistory of Black-White Relations in America, Nelson-Hall, 1984.
+Jonathan H. Turner, Royce A. Singleton, Jr., and David M. Musick, Oppression: A Sociohistory of Black-White Relations in America, Nelson-Hall, 1984.

-with Bruce C. Straits, Approaches to Social Research, 5th Edition, Oxford University Press, 2010.
+Royce A. Singleton, Jr. and Bruce C. Straits, Approaches to Social Research, 6th Edition, Oxford University Press, 2018.

-with Jonathan H. Turner, “A Theory of Ethnic Oppression: Toward a Re- integration of Cultural and Structural Concepts in Ethnic Relations Theory,” Social Forces, 56, June, 1978:1001-18.
+Jonathan H. Turner and Royce A. Singleton, Jr., “A Theory of Ethnic Oppression: Toward a Re- integration of Cultural and Structural Concepts in Ethnic Relations Theory,” Social Forces, 56, June, 1978:1001-18.

-with Victoria L. Swigert and Stephen C. Ainlay, “The Social Science Research Center at an Undergraduate College: Lessons from the Worcester Area Project on Aging,” Teaching Sociology, 21, July, 1993:298-305.
+Victoria L. Swigert, Royce A. Singleton, Jr., and Stephen C. Ainlay, “The Social Science Research Center at an Undergraduate College: Lessons from the Worcester Area Project on Aging,” Teaching Sociology, 21, July, 1993:298-305.

 “The Campus Survey: Integrating Pedagogy, Scholarship, and Evaluation,” Teaching Sociology, 35, January, 2007:48-61.